kichelmoon/gameXlibrary/README.md

 Some interesting game concepts that will maybe make their way into some real project someday

 ## cards.py
 An interesting system for turn based strategy minions.
 The same card can have different effects on differently configured minions.
 The special moves of the minions work a little different and add an extra angle.

 ## picker.py
 A picker to choose dialogue options with K_UP and K_DOWN

+## cyoa.py
+A *Choose your own Adventure* logic with nodes that allow for different choices with effects on the player and the next choice